tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

 #### Launch an EC2 instance from AWS Marketplace

-Start an EC2 GPU-based instance from AWS marketplace.
+Start an EC2 GPU-based instance from the AWS marketplace.
 DSSTNE requires that the instance have CUDA, cuDNN and few other dependencies.
 This process is tedious but there are multiple AMIs of DSSTNE available in the EC2 public instances which have all of the dependencies for building DSSTNE.
 AWS keeps releasing new versions with minor updates and bug fixes, the most stable version was found by following the steps mentioned below.

   - Select the instance *ami-43949554* from
     [here](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-43949554).
-    This AMI also includes NVIDIA drivers, and is currently available in the us-east-1 region (N.Virginia in AWS Console)
+    This AMI also includes NVIDIA drivers and is currently available in the us-east-1 region (N.Virginia in AWS Console)

 ![DSSTNE_Instance](01_DSSTNE_Instance.PNG)